-Program Coordinator - Quakers Fostering Justice (2006)
+Program Coordinator - Quakers Fostering Justice (2013)

-The Program Coordinator's role is to facilitate the work of the Quakers Fostering Justice (QFJ).
-Accountability is to the QFJ Clerk and to the Executive Committee of CFSC and through them, to CFSC membership.
+The Program Coordinator's role is to facilitate the work of the Quakers Fostering Justice (QFJ) Committee.
+Accountability is to the QFJ Clerk and to the Executive Committee of CFSC and through them, to the board of CFSC.

-The Program Coordinator attends the CFSC Board Meetings and QFJ Meetings, contributes to the Staff Report to the Executive Committee and CFSC Board, and attends Executive Committee Meetings to comment and provide information as needed.
+The Program Coordinator attends the CFSC Board Meetings and QFJ Meetings, contributes to the staff report to the Executive Committee and the CFSC Board, and attends Executive Committee Meetings to comment and provide information as needed.

-The program content of the Program Coordinator's work is set by QFJ in conjunction with over-all program direction of CFSC.
+The program content of the Program Coordinator's work is set by QFJ in conjunction with overall program direction of CFSC.